Paisley4/pIPBans/README.md

 # Contact
  E-mail: krszysztofszczepaniak05@gmail.com
 # Languages
- Polish
+ Polish,
  English
 # Information
- pIPBans is plugin for server to ban player on IP
+ pIPBans is plugin for server to ban player on IP.
  If you found any error send message to me what's happened